opengeospatial/ets-19139/README.md

 [Apache 2.0 License](LICENSE.md)

 ## Using
-The test can be tested at this endpoint: http://cite-dev-03.opengeospatial.org/teamengine/about/iso19139/1.0/web/overview.html
+The metadata validation service can be tested at this endpoint: http://cite-dev-03.opengeospatial.org/teamengine/about/iso19139/1.0/web/overview.html

 ### User interface